 - Does not have complete faith in their idea

-- Lack complete focus on startup – too much attention to product detail causing a delayed entry into the market
+- Lack of complete focus on startup – too much attention to product detail causing a delayed entry into the market

 - Little or no market for the product – insecure about their idea